NVIDIA/cuda-quantum/python/README.md

 - A programming model which extends C++ and Python with quantum kernels, enabling high-level programming in familiar languages
-- A high-performance quantum compiler, NVQ++, based on the industry standard LLVM toolchain
+- A high-performance quantum compiler, `nvq++`, based on the industry standard LLVM toolchain
 - Interoperability with all of the leading models and tools for accelerated computing, including CUDA, ISO standard parallelism, OpenMP, and OpenACC